Supporting your child’s mental health: a father’s perspective

-A Father's emotions
+A father's emotions

 I am left with a mess of emotions.
 Guilt, sadness and a sense of loss for Jack’s childhood.
-Anger, that this should have happened at all and that the resources and support that young people like Jack require is so difficult, if not impossible, to access.
+Anger, that this should have happened at all and that the resources and support that young people like Jack require are so difficult, if not impossible, to access.
 Surprise, that this could happen to us and at the devastating reality of mental health problems.
 A deep-seated and overwhelming desire to protect and nurture Jack and his sister.
 And incredible love.

-Find Help: Parents A-Z Guide to Support
+Find help: Parents A-Z guide to support

 If you are looking for support and advice on your child's mental health, have a look at our Parents A-Z Guide to Support.
-Our A-Z gives you advice on how to help your child with specific mental health conditions, and life events which might be negatively affecting their wellbeing.
+Our A-Z gives you advice on how to help your child with specific mental health conditions and life events which might be negatively affecting their wellbeing.
 We'll also show you where you can get help.